Sign Up for a Free Account

 Historical note and terminology

 Mitochondrial fatty acid oxidation plays a major role in energy production and homeostasis.
-Very long-chain acyl-CoA dehydrogenase and mitochondrial trifunctional protein (including long-chain L-3-hydroxyacyl-CoA dehydrogenase) deficiencies, are recessively inherited inborn errors of mitochondrial fatty acid oxidation resulting in overlapping clinical pathology.
+Very long-chain acyl-CoA dehydrogenase (VLCAD) and mitochondrial trifunctional protein (including isolated long-chain 3-hydroxyacyl CoA dehydrogenase, LCHAD) deficiencies, are recessively inherited inborn errors of mitochondrial fatty acid oxidation resulting in overlapping clinical phenotypes.

-The long-chain fatty acid oxidation disorders are best detected by analysis of urinary or, preferably, dried blood spots or best plasma acylcarnitine profiles utilizing tandem mass spectrometry.
-Distinguishing elevated metabolic markers (acylcarnitines) for very long-chain acyl-CoA dehydrogenase deficiency are C14 and C14:1 species, and for trifunctional protein deficiencies, increased hydroxy forms of C16:0H and C18:1 species.
-Urinary analysis may show elevated dicarboxylic acids.
+The long-chain fatty acid oxidation disorders are best detected by grass chromatography/mass spectrometry analysis of urinary organic acids or acylcarnitine profile analysis of dry blood spots or plasma utilizing tandem mass spectrometry (54).
+Distinguishing elevated metabolic markers (acylcarnitines) for VLCAD deficiency are C14 and C14:1 carnitine species, and for TFP and LCHAD deficiencies, increased hydroxy forms of C16:0H and C18:1 carnitine species.
+Urinary analysis will show elevated dicarboxylic acids during illness.

 This is an article preview.